mslusarz/csv-nix-tools/README.md

 Sink:
 - csv-exec - executes an external command for each row
-- csv-show - formats data in human-readable form (also available as a "-s" option in all source and processing tools)
+- csv-show - formats data in human-readable form (also available as a "-s/-S" option in all source and processing tools)

 # Examples